 - 2 teaspoon neutral vegetable oil

-- 2-3 thumb sized Ginger, peeled and bruised with the back of a knife If you like exact measurements, use at least 30g and up to 60g max.
+- 2-3 thumb sized Fresh ginger peeled and bruised with the back of a knife If you like exact measurements, use at least 30g and up to 60g max.

-- 2 Spring Onions/ Scallions, knotted and bunched Click here for Green onion substitutes
+- 2 Spring Onions/ Scallions knotted and bunched Click here for Green onion substitutes

-- 2 cinnamon/ cassia sticks, 5 cloves Lightly bruised to release flavor Optional: 3 black cardamoms, cloves etc Optional: for those who prefer a slight herbal flavour
+- 2 cinnamon/ cassia sticks, 5 cloves Lightly bruised to release flavor Optional: 3 black cardamoms, for those who prefer a slight herbal flavour

 - 1½ C White granulated sugar Use rock sugar if you can get it- you may need to add a bit more sugar if so as rock sugar is less sweet than white